In crime-hit Nigerian city, rape victims find their voice - Journal du Cameroun

 In those simple words, Sarah describes the nightmare that she and her flatmate endured when two armed men broke into their apartment in Port Harcourt, Nigeria’s oil hub.

-Who the men were was, and remains, a mystery.
+The identity of the men was, and remains, a mystery.
 Both wore masks.

 Reeling from shame and fearful of stigma, the 25-year-old did not tell anyone she had been raped.
 Not the police, her family, even her friends.

-“Here you don’t talk about these things,” Sarah — her name changed for the purposes of this story — told AFP.
+“Here you don’t talk about these things,” Sarah — whose name was changed to protect her identity — told AFP.

 Eventually, Sarah, a trained nurse, became worried about her health and plucked up the courage to go to a clinic run by Doctors Without Borders (MSF) that specialises in sexual violence.